data-cleaning/lintools/README.md

 #### Compactifying

-Remove spurious rows and columns.
-Combine inequations of the form
+Simplify sets of equations by removing spurious rows and columns and combining inequations of the form
 ```
 a.x >= 0
 a.x <= 0